If Beauty Motivates Us, Do Unsightly People Discourage Us?

 Don’t get me wrong, I have been attracted to thick women (who are usually athletic) and I do get along with a lot of writers…but it wasn’t solely because they were thick, or because they were a writer.
 There are usually more factors than that.

-With an experience like that so early in life, how could I not have the same hope when I see other women who at first glance don’t look like anything you’d catch on a centerfold.
+With an experience like that so early in life, how could I not have the same hope when I see other women who at first glance don’t look anything like you’d catch on a centerfold.

 “Why are looks so important to men!?
 I don’t understand!”